adamczyk777/jimp_exercises/tests/lib/gtest-1.8.0/googletest/docs/V1_5_AdvancedGuide.md

 }  // namespace my_namespace
 ```

-Your test code should be something like:
+Your out code should be something like:

 ```
 namespace my_namespace {